 US sanctions Zimbabwean official over post-election killings

-HARARE, Zimbabwe (AP) — The United States on Thursday placed on its sanctions list a former Zimbabwean army general who commanded troops accused of killing six civilians after a disputed election a year ago.
+HARARE, Zimbabwe (AP) — The United States on Thursday placed on its sanctions list a former Zimbabwean army general who commanded troops accused of killing six civilians a year ago after a disputed election.

-Soldiers were deployed to suppress a protest against delays in announcing results of Zimbabwe's first election without Mugabe on the ballot.
-The U.S. statement says it has "credible information" that Sanyatwe was involved.
+Soldiers last year were deployed to suppress a protest against delays in announcing results of Zimbabwe's first election without Mugabe on the ballot.
+The U.S. statement said it has "credible information" that Sanyatwe was involved.

 The election had been peaceful, giving many people hope that the southern African nation was on the brink of change.
-Zimbabwean President Emmerson Mnangagwa, who took over after Mugabe's forced resignation and was declared the election winner, had promised sweeping post-Mugabe reforms and re-engagement with the West.
+Mnangagwa, who took over after Mugabe and was declared the election winner, had promised sweeping post-Mugabe reforms and re-engagement with the West.

 Sanyatwe later defended the soldiers' deployment while appearing before a commission of inquiry into the killings, but denied the army shot the protesters and instead accused the opposition.